Damitechstar/headphones/README.md

-# Awesome Project with Figma
+# Implement a Design from Scratch Project

 Welcome to our amazing project!
 This README.md will guide you through the key interactions and design notes for our web page created using Figma.